 b.
 Conduct in connection with an academic course assignment, internship, practicum, field trip, student teaching, research or other University activity;

 c.
 Conduct in connection with any activity sponsored, conducted or authorized by the University or by a student organization;

 d.
 Conduct involving serious crimes including all crimes of violence, felonies or the sale or distribution of illegal drugs or controlled substances, if a police report has been filed, a summons or indictment has been issued, or an arrest has occurred; or

 e.
 Conduct adversely affecting the University community or indicating that the continued presence of a student on campus poses a threat to the student's well-being or the well-being of other members of the University community.

 2.3 At the discretion of University officials, disciplinary action under this Code of Student Rights and Responsibilities may proceed in advance of or during the pendency of other proceedings.

 2.4 Application--These policies and procedures, as from time to time amended, shall apply to all undergraduate and graduate students of Ball State University and shall be deemed a part of the terms and conditions of admission and enrollment of all students.
 These policies and procedures shall apply to a student's conduct even if the student withdraws from the University while a disciplinary matter is pending.
 These policies and procedures, and any amendments hereto, shall take effect on the date prescribed by the Board of Trustees and shall remain in effect until rescinded or modified by the Board of Trustees.

-2.5 Interpretation--Any question of interpretation or application of the Code of Student Rights and Responsibilities shall be referred to the Vice President for Student Affairs and Dean of Students or his or her designee for final determination.
+2.5 Interpretation--Any question of interpretation or application of the Code of Student Rights and Responsibilities shall be referred to the Vice President for Student Affairs and Enrollment Services and Dean of Students or his or her designee for final determination.